-In accordance with the Louisiana Community and Technical College System Policy #2.015, Campus Sexual Misconduct, Delgado Community College defines the following:
+In accordance with the College's Campus Sexual Misconduct Policy (AD-1732.1) and the Louisiana Community and Technical College System Policy #2.015, Campus Sexual Misconduct, Delgado Community College defines the following:

 A sexual act or contact of a sexual nature that occurs, regardless of personal relationship, without the consent of the other person(s), or that occurs when the person(s) is unable to give consent or whose consent is coerced or obtained in a fraudulent manner.
 For the purpose of this Policy, sexual misconduct includes, but is not limited to, sexual assault, sexual abuse, violence of a sexual nature, sexual harassment, non-consensual sexual intercourse, sexual exploitation, video voyeurism, contact of a sexual nature with an object, or the obtaining, posting or disclosure of intimate descriptions, photos, or videos without the express consent of the persons depicted therein, as well as dating violence, domestic violence and stalking.

 As defined by the Clery Act, an offense that meets the definition of rape, fondling, incest, or statutory rape as used in the Federal Bureau of Investigation's Uniform Crime Reporting (UCR) program.